It wasn’t long ago that broadhead selection was a fairly simple process… There just weren’t that many options available.

 While almost any head on the market today can “get the job done” with a good shot, it is still important to make sure you are using the right head for your bow and the game you are pursuing.
 After all the time, energy, and money you’ve invested in practice and preparation, your broadhead is where the “rubber meets the road.”

 Fundamentally, you must keep in mind what really matters in a broadhead.
-Regardless of the brand and the design, there are four crucial factors that really matter.
+Regardless of the brand and the design, there are several crucial factors that really matter.

 A broadhead should provide you with absolute confidence in its flight.
 Consider what your maximum range is and make sure you choose a head that will fly accurately at that distance—even with some wind, a racing heart rate, and shooting while a little off balance.